DeanKelly751/MCD-Pipeline-/README.md

 ```sh
 make undeploy
 ```

+### Customizing the deployment/undeployment process

+If you need to customize the deployment process (for example, deploy your own component with the CODECO operator), you can add your customization to the scripts in the ./scripts directory.
+These are shell scripts that are executed during the deployment and undeployment process.

+- `post_deploy.sh` is executed before the deployment and can be used to install dependencies
+>>**Note:** This script is executed before the namespace `codecoapp-operator-system` is created
+- `post_undeploy.sh` is executed after the CODECO operator deplyment and can be used to install additional components, for example CODECO platform sub components (so the `make deploy` command installs the entire CPDECO platform)
+- `pre_undeploy.sh` is executed before removing the CODECO operator and is the best place to uninstall additional compoenent that were installed in the `post_undeploy.sh` script.
+- `post_undeploy.sh` is executed after the CODECO operator was removes and is a good place for last minutes cleanups.
+>>**Note:** This script is executed before the namespace `codecoapp-operator-system` is created

 ## Contributing
 // TODO(user): Add detailed information on how you would like others to contribute to this project